roboticsoutreach/tools/README.md

 * Press the button on the side of the board.
 * Run `bin/mcv4-flash-fw` as described below.
 * Run `bin/mcv4-flash-usbeeprom` as described below.
+* Reconnect both the USB and 12V connections to boot the new firmware and refresh USB metadata on the computer.

 ### `mcv4-flash-fw`